 BEAVER FALLS, Pa. — Police don’t plan to cite the drivers of a truck and school bus that crashed in western Pennsylvania.

 But only because neither vehicle had a driver when they wrecked.

 Police said the incident happened Tuesday when the parked bus began to roll down a hill, even though the driver had engaged the parking brake.

 The bus rear-ended a parked truck, which also began rolling down the hill, until the truck overturned.
-The bus continued on, shearing off one utility pole and hitting another before rolling to a stop a few feet from the porch of a home.
+The bus continued on after the bus crash, shearing off one utility pole and hitting another before rolling to a stop a few feet from the porch of a home.

 With more than 40 years of combined experience, the personal injury attorneys at Fellerman & Ciarimboli strive to provide the best service to clients in Philadelphia, Northeast Pennsylvania, and throughout the Keystone State.